AtomLinter/linter-eslint/CONTRIBUTING.md

 *   Indent is 2 spaces.
 *   Code should pass the `eslint` linter.
 *   Vertical whitespace helps readability, don’t be afraid to use it!

+## Testing

+You can run the specs for this package locally by either running `apm test` from the project directory, or from within Atom by going to View -> Developer -> Run Package Specs.

 ## Discussion
 If you have any questions during development you can join the #linter-plugin-dev